Take control of your investments and

 A higher ratio should indicate a better return-to-risk constellation, but this is not always true for Sharpe or Sortino, whereas the Warren Machine Measure ranks return-to-risk correctly.

 Click the images* to enlarge

 The reason for the better precision of the Warren Machine Measure is the fact that the chronological distribution of returns is taken into account and there is empirical evidence that volatility is more predictable than prices, i.e. risk is rather clustered in regimes of low or high volatility.*

 A precise Risk concept like the Warren Machine Measure allows for an unambiguous ranking of stocks in terms of their Stability.

 Due to a more precise measurement of Stability the transition to a more unstable state is much better predictable and this fact adds a new dimension to selection and timing of individual stocks.

 An investment in high-stability stocks is not necessarily pursuing the best possible returns but rather reduces the downside volatility to a large extent.
-A Best-in-Class approach to select stocks creates superior portfolios, as demonstrated below for a universe of 500 stocks.
+A Best-in-Class approach to select stocks creates superior portfolios, as demonstrated below for a universe of 500 US large cap stocks.